prabhjotsingh-22/InvesiQ/README.md

-# Financial Report PDF Analyzer
+# InvesiQ - Investment intelligence, redefined

 This repository contains two implementations of a financial report analyzer:
 1. Basic Analyzer (using Google's Gemini)